IMS-up2021/FEUP_IART-Project1/README.md

     - It selects the next move by choosing the position with the minimum distance to the goal.
     - It recursively calls itself until reaching the goal position.
     - It returns the sequence of moves required to reach the goal.

+5. **A Search Algorithm\*** (a_star() function):
+    - This function implements the A* search algorithm.
+    - It maintains a priority queue of nodes to explore, prioritized based on the sum of the distance traveled and the heuristic value.
+    - It explores nodes until reaching the goal position.
+    - It returns the sequence of moves required to reach the goal.

 This project was made by: